wso2/docs-choreo-dev/en/docs/reference/pricing.md

 Choreo allocates up to a maximum of 2x vCPUs and 4 GB RAM infrastructure resources to your component workloads.

-You can enjoy the free tier with limitations and then move on to the Pay-As-You-Go model if you want to create over five components.
+You can enjoy the free tier with limitations and then move on to the Pay-As-You-Go plan if you want to create over five components.

 **Pay As You Go**